masaun/automated-chainlink-oracle-caller-for-oil-price-with-gelato/README.md

 ***
 ## 【Introduction of Automated Chainlink Oracle Caller for Oil Price with Gelato🍦】
 - This is the smart contract for retriving oil price every specified minutes automatically.
   - This smart contract will bring the way of commodity price into commodity related DeFi product in the future.
+(This smart contract assume that it is utilized bycommodity related DeFi product in the future)
-  - This smart contract utilize Gelato for realizing automation for executing smart contract.
+  - This smart contract utilize the Chainlink for retriving oil price and the Gelato for realizing automation for executing smart contract.

 &nbsp;